bristol-d/bbquiz/README.md

 ## Question configuration

-_These features are currently only implemented for multiple-answer questions.
+_These features are currently only implemented for multiple-choice and multiple-answer questions.
 Work in progress!_

 All question types _will in the near future_ support the following commands, which must come immediately after `.question` and before any question-specific commands: